chayunfdl/ExoApps/README.md

 # Exo App
 This is a repository that contains the source code of my submissions project at Dicoding "Belajar Membuat Aplikasi Android dengan Jetpack Compose" course.
-This course is a part of self-paced learning at Bangkit 2023 Mobile Development learning path.
+This course is a part of self-paced learning at Bangkit Academy 2023 Mobile Development learning path.

 ## Features
 1. Display data in List format with a minimum number of 10 different items.
 Use LazyList/LazyGrid to arrange the data.